DaleOnRails/CA-Assignment-MH-kit/README.md

 In saying that though i had a ton of fun being set loose with the skills i have learned in the first two weeks at Brisbane Coder Academy thanks to the amazing instructors Jordan and Matt.

 Without a doubt i know i have some way to go until i fully wrap my head around OOP programming, especially when it comes to Unit Test's and modularising my code.
+I'm sure i could have met the requirements of these practices but as with alot of my cohort peers, time was the worst enemy.

 That's OK!
 One of the best things Coder Academy has taught me and my peers is growth mindset.
-I welcome any chance to improve my code.
+I welcome any chance to improve my code and im sure there is a way i can improve my time management skills and still get some kind sleep in the process.
+I gave this assignment all the effort i could possibly give in the timeframe that was set and to me that's all that matters.

 I'll definitely be making sure i put in some intense hours on codewars so i can return to github with better projects soon.

-# Application Build Status / Future Endeavours
-The application is 99% functional.
-All that is left to do is to code a dateTime function to the 'mood journal' & assign it to the 'mood chart' class variable.
-This will be finished one day from now on sunday the 8/9/2019.

-This is so that i am able to collect real statistics from the 'mood journal' feature rather then the manually inputted 'dummy data' i have used to create the 'mood chart' which i have done purely for presentational purposes.

-The other note is the fact that there is one bug in the current code of the application.
-When the menu is first displayed and a menu option is 'entered', it doesn't run the feature.
-After one 'enter' input however the entire app runs smoothly and all features / functions run on the first go.
-This does not effect the functionality of any other code in the program and more of an annoyance / UX flaw, rather then an error.

-I am intending to keep working on this application purely to consolidate my learning and will incorporate more features soon.
-Some ideas include a 'friends & family contact list' and a feature which includes diaphragmatic breathing techniques to lower anxiety.
-This may be done via a function which displays some sort of graphical timer / countdown, though more research will have to be done.

 # Accesibility
 Currently Planning to spend time researching https://www.w3.org/WAI/standards-guidelines/wcag/